DayuHuu/DayuHuu.github.io/_pages/includes/intro.md

 # 🧐 About Me

 Hi!
-I am a master student in Software Engineering at Zhejiang University, advised by Prof. [Chao Wu](https://scholar.google.com.hk/citations?user=gpTPt58AAAAJ&hl=zh-CN).
-Before that, I received my Bachelor degree in the CS Department, Hainan University in July 2020.
+I am a PHD student in Computer Science at National University of Defense Technology, advised by Prof. [Xinwang Liu](https://scholar.google.com.hk/citations?user=A56vWC4AAAAJ&hl=zh-CN&oi=ao).
+Before that, I received my Master degree in the BME Department, Northeastern University in July 2022.

 **Research Interests**: I am mainly interested in data-centric AI or data-driven machine learning, including data security, data efficiency, and data-related applications.
 My research investigates how to elevate data-centric approaches to improving the performance of machine learning models.
 My long-term research goal is to mine the role of data in AI, and to democratize AI to serve a broader area and population.
 Currently, I am focusing on these research topics:
 - Data Efficiency: Data-Free Knowledge Distillation, Dataset Condensation